toastdriven/itty/README.rst

 * URL Parameters
 * Basic GET/POST/PUT/DELETE support
 * User-definable error handlers

-This is not even alpha-quality stuff, so beware.
-It's also a lot of fun.
+* Redirect support

+Beware!
+If you're looking for a proven, enterprise-ready framework, you're in the wrong place.
+But it sure is a lot of fun.

 .. _Sinatra: http://sinatrarb.com/